You are here

 What to do if you can’t get Ozempic

-It may take several months for Ozempic supply to return to normal.
-If you are taking different diabetes medicine or another type of medicine that was prescribed for you during the shortage, you should continue taking that medicine until Ozempic is available at your regular pharmacy and you have spoken to your doctor about your ongoing treatment.
+If you are taking different diabetes medicine or another type of medicine that has been prescribed for you during the Ozempic shortage, you should continue taking that medicine.

-Please also be aware that semaglutide products that may be offered online have not been checked for safety, quality or effectiveness by the TGA, and that buying prescription medicines online without a valid prescription is not encouraged and is illegal.
+Please also be aware that Ozempic (semaglutide) products that may be offered online have not been checked for safety, quality or effectiveness by us, and that buying prescription medicines online without a valid prescription is not encouraged and is illegal.

 This webpage is updated as soon as information changes.
-The TGA also updates supply information about Ozempic on the Medicine Shortage Reports Database.
+We also update supply information about Ozempic on the Medicine Shortage Reports Database.

-What the TGA can’t do during a medicine shortage
+What we can’t do during a medicine shortage

-As pharmaceutical companies are private entities, the TGA can’t force them to make or supply medicines in Australia.
-The TGA also can’t force them to list their products on the Pharmaceutical Benefits Scheme (PBS) or redirect stock from other markets.
+As pharmaceutical companies are private entities, we can’t force them to make or supply medicines in Australia.
+We also can’t force them to list their products on the Pharmaceutical Benefits Scheme (PBS) or redirect stock from other markets.

 When will the Ozempic shortage end?

-The TGA is working closely with Novo Nordisk and relevant health professional and consumer organisations to manage the shortage, including the plan for new stock available in Australia.
+We continue to work closely with Novo Nordisk and relevant health professional and consumer organisations to monitor this situation.

-We will update this webpage as soon as we have more information from Novo Nordisk and any new advice from the RACGP.
+We will update this webpage as soon as we have more information from Novo Nordisk and any new advice from the MSAG.

-Social media’s effect on the shortage and TGA’s response
+Social media’s effect on the shortage and our response

 When videos about achieving rapid weight loss with Ozempic went viral on TikTok, the trend was also reported online and across other media.
 This triggered a huge demand for the product that the manufacturer was not prepared for, and it quickly developed into a worldwide shortage.

-Many people who were then unable to get Ozempic to treat their type 2 diabetes in Australia wanted to know what the TGA was doing about the medicine’s social media exposure.
+Many people who were then unable to get Ozempic to treat their type 2 diabetes in Australia wanted to know what we were doing about the medicine’s social media exposure.

-As well as regulating medicines, the TGA also regulates the advertising of therapeutic goods to the public in Australia.
+As well as regulating medicines, we also regulate the advertising of therapeutic goods to the public in Australia.
 Prescription-only medicines such as Ozempic can’t be advertised to the public in Australia.
 The reason these laws are in place is to support consumers making informed health care decisions in consultation with their health practitioner and not based on, for example, social media advertising.

-We encourage people to report any concerns about material such as the TikTok videos to the TGA.
+We encourage people to report any concerns about material such as the TikTok videos to us.

 How the Ozempic shortage affected Trulicity (dulaglutide) supply